advanced-security/generate-sbom-action/README.md

 # Generate SBOM Action

 This action uses the REST API call to generate the SBOM for the repo (on the default branch).
-You can then use the `filename` output to upload the file as an artifact.
+You can then use the `fileName` output to upload the file as an artifact.

 ## Usage